Stick-slip in a stack: how slip dissonance reveals aging: Experiments

-where $f_i$ is the force due to the driving spring on slab $i$ (see \cref{fig:1a} for a visual representation of $\mu_a$ and $f_i$).
-When the interface $a$ slides by $\Delta R_a$, the relative positions of the other interfaces remain unchanged:
+where $f_j$ is the force due to the driving spring on slab $j$ (see \cref{fig:1a} for a visual representation of $\mu_i$ and $f_j$).
+When an interface $a$ slides by $\Delta R_a$, the relative positions of the other interfaces remain unchanged (we only observe single-slip events).
+Consequently, the absolute horizontal position $x_i$ of the layers above $a$ is increased by $\Delta R_a$: